The new schedule at Duchesne

 In Middle and Upper School, the schedule shifted from two semesters per school year to six terms per school year.
 Each term, or "MOD," is 29 or 30 days and students take in four to five courses during each MOF.
 The Lower School has an eight-day rotation for the specials in order to increase time in learning in the homerooms.

 Life in the 21st-century is radically different than it was 100 years ago, yet our educational system hasn't changed.
 In order to best educate our children to thrive in 21st century economies, we need to rethink how we're teaching and respond to developments in the globalized world.

 Backed by Research

-The new schedule at Duchesne was devised after thorough examination of research that documents how students best learn.
+The MOD schedule at Duchesne was devised after thorough examination of research that documents how students best learn.
 The following represents the culmination of research on schedules and best practices as identified by Independent School Management, NAIS, Learning & the Brain, ASCD, TABS, and others.
 For each category, we have identified a body of supporting research:

 - Neurological Functioning in the Educational Process

 - Importance of Pace and Time in a Schedule